code-312/ceic-jekyll/pages/about-us/mission-and-history.md

   event:
   - date: '2019'
-    paragraph: During a series of town hall meetings hosted across the South Side of Chicago by Ilinois legislators, community members demanded accountability and transparency in the legalization law.
+    paragraph: During a series of town hall meetings hosted across the South Side of Chicago by Illinois legislators, community members demanded accountability and transparency in the legalization law.
 This leads to the first Coalition meeting at the Port Ministries in Back of the Yards where the group develops a list of priorities for legalized cannabis.
 During the Coalition’s first year,